Summer tips for parents apart and co-parents

 Link copied to clipboard

-It’s that time of year when, if you’re separated parents, you have shared summer holidays looming.
-For any parent, the long holiday requires some careful thought and preparation, but for separated and often working parents, there are additional hurdles to navigate.
+For every parent, the long summer holidays require some careful thought and preparation, but for separated and often working parents, there are additional hurdles to navigate.
 Our summer survival guide for separated parents will take the sting out of summer and keep your co-parenting relationship on track into the new term.

 Plan ahead